-If you or your loved one has suffered financial losses or you were deprived of justice because of your lawyer’s negligence, you may be able to file a legal malpractice claim.
+If you or your loved one has suffered financial losses or you were deprived of justice because of your lawyer’s negligence, you may be able to file an attorney malpractice claim.
 This may allow you to recover certain damages, depending on the circumstances of your case.

 It is important to understand that an attorney’s failure to win your case or settling for an amount that was less than he or she originally estimated your case to be worth does not constitute legal malpractice.
 However, if your lawyer settled your case without your authorization or has stopped working on your case and is not returning your phone calls, then you might have grounds for a legal malpractice claim.